-How to back up your iTunes library
+Don't lose your tunes!
+Here's how to back up your iTunes or Music library

 Select your Mac's Hard drive.

+- Click on Music in the sidebar.
+If Music is not in your sidebar, just drag-and-drop the Music folder to the sidebar.

-Select iTunes and drag that folder to the external hard drive icon on your desktop or copy it to your online backup service.
+Select the Music folder (or iTunes on macOS Mojave and earlier) and drag that folder to the external hard drive icon on your desktop or copy it to your online backup service.

 - Click Authenticate, if prompted, to give permission to make a copy of the iTunes folder.